13 Places to Stargaze in New Jersey 2025

 8. The High Point State Park

-The High Point State Park on the summit of the Kittatinny Ridge is 1803 miles above sea level.
-The place offers a magnificent night sky view, and the Milky Way makes it the perfect place for stargazing in New Jersey.
+High Point State Park is on the summit of the Kittatinny Ridge, 1803 feet above sea level.
+It offers a magnificent night sky view, and the Milky Way makes it the perfect place for stargazing in New Jersey.
 It’s a favorite place for astrophotographers and adventure lovers.

 The park is perfect for hiking, tracking, picnics, skiing, and snowboarding.
 Camping grounds are available for $20 per night and $25 for non-members.
 The High Point Monument is dedicated to war veterans, and the place is full of unusual plants and animals.